AgustinSRG/Pokemon-Showdown-Node-Bot/commands/README.md

  - `pick [option1], [option2], ...` - Choose between multiple options
  - `randomanswer` - Get a random answer
  - `usage` - Get a link to Smogon official usage stats
+ - `joke` - Get a random joke from the local database
+ - `quote` - Get a random quote from the local database

 Commands for getting pokemon info: